The Best Covid-19 Film Resources

 You can also check out this page to register your project with the KC Film Office in advance of production.

 With ample space and established infrastructure, the State of Montana may see a rise in the number of productions heading its way in the coming months.

 The state is in the second of three phases in its reopening plan, which means that productions can resume in Montana as long as they adhere to best practices recommended at the federal level.

 To help ease the restarting process, the Montana Film Office has released a guide to filming in Montana during its phased reopening, which emphasizes that local officials are still proceeding cautiously, particularly with the issuing of permits.

-The State of Nebraska is rapidly reopening businesses and public gatherings across the board, with the encouragement of mask wearing and social distancing phasing out as early as June 22nd in most counties.
+Nebraska never officially closed to filming during the pandemic, but the State of Nebraska is rapidly reopening businesses and public gatherings of all kinds across the board, with the encouragement of mask wearing and social distancing phasing out as early as June 22nd in most counties.

 However, the Film Office also suggests that productions consider adherence to the production-specific guidelines recently issued by the joint efforts of SAG-AFTRA, IATSE, the Teamsters, and the DGA.

 The State of Nevada opened up to productions with a combined cast and crew of 50 people or less as of May 28th, with the situation set to be closely monitored by officials through at least June 30th.